BlueBrain/nexus/docs/src/main/paradox/docs/releases/index.md

 @@@ note { .warning }

-The items listed below are changes that have been made in this release that break compatibility with previous releases.
+The items listed below are changes that have been made in this release that may break compatibility with previous releases.

 **Nexus Delta now fully supports JSON-LD 1.1**